Itsy Docs

 • Orders -- Orders are associated with groups.
 Adding or removing orders updates the group's financial totals, participant counts, and readiness score.
 When coverage is configured, each order's balance reflects the group's contribution.

-• Clients -- Groups can be linked to a client record.
+• Clients -- Groups can be linked to a client record (the sponsor).
 You can change the client and optionally cascade the change to all orders in the group.
+A client must be assigned before you can generate invoices.

 • Trips -- Trips contribute to a group through registration settings.
 Contributing trips provide the product catalog for rule-based coverage configuration.